Funding opportunities for innovators

 Collaborative R&D Competition.
 The aim of the Collaborative R&D competition is to focus on the high-potential early stage collaborative projects, which address key opportunities that would not otherwise be eligible for funding under the Trailblazer nor the Investment Accelerator programmes.

-Calling all scientists, academics and entrepreneurs; applications for PanaceaStars Develop open
+Applications for PanaceaStars Develop open

 PanaceaStars invests time, resources and capital to de-risk and fast-track innovator development.
 Whether they have the seed of a scientific innovation or a well-developed proof-of-concept, PanaceaStars’ multi-phase framework is designed to help translate innovative vision into a thriving business.
 More.